 Science and Technology Day 2022 included four public lectures and an expert seminar.
 The first lecture on the topic “Physics in Air Quality Monitoring” was given by Associate Professor Dr.R.
 Ding Van Trung, director of the Institute of Physics, and director of the International Center for Physics.

-During the second conference, Professor D.R Ding Nho Hao, President of the Institute of Mathematics Science Council, has dealt with “the inverted mathematics around us.”
+During the second conference, Professor D.R Dinh Nho Hao, president of the Scientific Council of the Institute of Mathematics, has been dealing with “upside down mathematics around us”.

-The third conference “Hydro – an environmentally friendly fuel?” was presented by Associate Professor Dr. Tran Dinh Phong, Co-Director of the Faculty of Basic and Applied Sciences, Hanoi University of Science and Technology.
+The third conference “Hydro – an environmentally friendly fuel?” was presented by Associate Professor, Dr. Chan Dinh Fong, Co-Director of the Faculty of Basic and Applied Sciences, Hanoi University of Science and Technology.

 The last lecture was devoted to “Systems thinking in the creation and management of UNESCO Biosphere Zones in Vietnam”.
 Speaker, Professor, Dr.R Nguyen Hoang Tri, Chairman of the National Committee of the UNESCO Man and the Biosphere Program, has successfully managed, established and nominated 11 biosphere reserves in Vietnam for the UNESCO list.

-The goal of creating UNESCO Biosphere Reserves around the world, as well as in Vietnam, is to achieve “harmony between man and nature,” Nguyen Hoang Tri emphasized, namely conservation for development and development for conservation.
+The goal of creating UNESCO Biosphere Reserves around the world, as well as in Vietnam, is to achieve “harmony between man and nature,” emphasized Nguyen Hoang Tri, namely conservation for development and development for conservation.

-To successfully achieve the above goal, it is necessary to observe and strictly implement the principles of “respect for differences” and “community participation” in all areas with the scientific basis of SLIQ (systems thinking – systems thinking, landscape planning – landscaping, intersectoral coordination – interdisciplinary coordination, economics of quality – economics of quality) must be respected and strictly implemented. ).
+To successfully achieve the above goal, the principles of “respect for differences” and “community participation” in all areas with the scientific basis of SLIQ (systems thinking – systems thinking, landscape planning – landscaping, cross-sectoral coordination – interdisciplinary coordination, economics of quality – economics of quality) must be respected and strictly implemented. ).